How to Outsource Admin and Legal Aspects of Your YouTube Channel

 How to Hire an Accountant and a Lawyer for Your Channel

-If you already have a manager – meaning a talent or business manager – they can handle lawyers and accountants for you.
+If you already have a talent or business manager – they can handle lawyers and accountants for you.
 In addition, they can also advise you about common issues YouTube creators and influencers have to face, such as sticking to YouTube’s and Google’s terms of service.

 Otherwise, you have to define what your exact legal and financial needs are.
 Are you planning to turn your YouTube brand into a company?
 Take on sponsorship contracts?
 Hire your own YouTube content creation team?

 Once you’re clear on what you need, you can start looking for candidates to add to your team.

-A great way to begin is to ask around your YouTube network if anyone has recommendations they could share.
+A great way to begin is to ask around your YouTube network for recommendations they could share.
 Otherwise, hit Google, business listings, and platforms like FlexJobs or Upwork to assemble a list of candidates.
 Then, check their credentials and websites, as well as any reviews left by clients before reaching out in person.

 When it comes to lawyers, it’s crucial to look for someone with experience in your field.
-Online video creation is not a common line of business, and not all legal professionals have the right experience or specialization to handle it.
+Online video creation is still an unusual line of business, and not all legal professionals have the right experience or specialization to handle it.

 At minimum, find someone who has experience in copyright law and is aware of the challenges of online businesses.

 When looking for accountants, focus on those who have handled the finances of content creators before.
 Credentials like Certified Public Accountant, or membership in professional associations like ACCA or ICAEW are a big plus.

 When you post an accounting job on a platform like Upwork, PeoplePerHour, or Fiverr, some candidates might offer a quick check to see if any tax documents you already have are correct.
 This is a great opportunity to test not only their skills, but also what communicating with them is going to be like.

 How Much Does it Cost?